How mica insulation can help improve safety

 The right insulation solution can help to increase efficiency, extend the useful life of the system or equipment, and help to reduce maintenance costs.
 Perhaps most importantly, having the right insulation solution can ensure the safety of anyone operating the equipment – protecting them from high voltages and/or high temperatures.
 Mica’s unique thermal, electrical and physical properties make it ideal for use as an insulation solution in a number of applications.
 Mica-based insulation can withstand up to 1000°C, and 2000 volts before breaking down, meaning it can offer vital protection in high temperature and high voltage situations.
 With that in mind, let’s take a look at how insulation can help to improve safety in a number of applications.

 Mica-based insulation for furnace safety

 Industrial furnaces are consistently operating at incredibly high temperatures.
-In order to ensure the safety of those working with and around the furnace, it’s vital that the right insulation solution is implemented.
+Implementing the right insulation to improve safety will protect those working with and around the furnace.

 In coreless induction furnaces, there is a significant risk that the metal will penetrate the coil as the crucible lining begins to wear thin.
 This can lead to the furnace rupturing, or in some cases, exploding.
 To try and mitigate this risk, many furnaces have an earth leakage detector, but there are additional ways to shore up this process using insulation.